ambco-iscte/OwlreadyDone/README.md

 The aim of **owl**ready.done is to provide a simple, intuitive way for end users to interact with web ontologies, namely those compliant with the Web Ontology Language framework, OWL.

-Our simple and intuitive interface prioritises user experience and the facilitation of interaction with ontologies, even for users who lack explicit knowledge about the structure of OWL knowledge bases and the SQWRL query language.
+Our simple and intuitive interface prioritises user experience and the facilitation of simple interaction with ontologies, even for users who lack explicit knowledge about the structure of OWL knowledge bases and the SQWRL query language.

 \